A guide to developing great mentoring relationships in the Johnian community

 Celebrate successes

-Responsibilities of the mentor and the mentee
+Responsibilities of the mentee and the mentor

-Regardless of how you structure your mentoring relationship, we suggest you adopt these respective responsibilities.
+Regardless of how you structure your mentoring relationship, we suggest you adopt these respective responsibilities:

-Responsibility of the mentee
+Responsibilities of the mentee

 · Make the first move.
 It’s your responsibility to approach potential mentors.